Kawachi, Ibaraki

 Kawachi (河内町, Kawachi-machi) is a town located in Ibaraki Prefecture, Japan.
-As of 1 July 2020, the city had an estimated population of 8,298 in 2986 households and a population density of 183 persons per km².
+As of 1 July 2020, the city had an estimated population of 8,298 in 2986 households and a population density of 183 persons per km^{2}.
 The percentage of the population aged over 65 was 39.5%.
 The total area of the city is 44.30 sqkm.

 Geography

-Located in extreme southern Ibaraki Prefecture bordering Chiba Prefecture, Kawachi is long and narrow east-west, and bordered by the Tone River and Shin-Tone River.
+Located in extreme southern Ibaraki Prefecture bordering Chiba Prefecture, Kawachi is long and narrow east–west, and bordered by the Tone River and Shin-Tone River.